dcza/live-react-islands/README.md

 # LiveReactIslands

-> **⚠️ Work in Progress**: This project is currently under active development and is not intended for public use yet.
+Work in Progress - under active development, not intended for public use.

-**React Islands for Phoenix LiveView** - Embed React components in LiveView with bidirectional communication, server-side rendering, and global state management.
+React Islands for Phoenix LiveView - Embed React components in LiveView with bidirectional communication, server-side rendering, and global state management.

 ## Demo